xweiser/ChicksiIoT_v01/README.md

 	4) Test the alarming of the system
 	5) Create an error and event Log- that can be analyzed later on
 	6) The pcb board must have electrical contact pads to enable connecting measruement devices such as an oszilloscope for error detection (dont know the right wording)
+	7) The board reset function needs to be accessible to the user (to reboot the board)
+	8) In observation mode (no person in the campingcar) the display shall be deactived to save battery power (in case of main power loss) the system shall communicate to the cloud as long as possible